tranvictor/ethashproof/Readme.md

 ## Usage

-`ethashproof` comes with 2 tools:
+`ethashproof` comes with 3 tools:
-1. `cmd/epoch/epoch` which accepts epoch number (epoch number = blockno / 30000) and calculate merkle root
+1. `cmd/epoch/epoch` which calculate merkle root for epochs from [0, 512)
 2. `cmd/relayer/relayer` which accepts block number to calculate all necessary information in order to prove the block
+3. `cmd/cache/cache` which calculate cache merkle tree for an epoch

 ### The output